shaik1002/biggitlabbomb/doc/user/project/issues/managing_issues.md

   1. Select **Plan > Issues**, then select your issue to view it.
   1. In the upper-right corner, select **Issue actions** (**{ellipsis_v}**) and then **Close issue**.

-You can also use the `/close` [quick action](../quick_actions.md) in a comment or description.

 ### Reopen a closed issue

-> - Minimum role to reopen a closed issue [changed](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/169256) from Reporter to Planner in GitLab 17.7.

 Prerequisites:

-- You must have at least the Planner role for the project, be the author of the issue, or be assigned to the issue.
+- You must have at least the Reporter role for the project, be the author of the issue, or be assigned to the issue.

 To reopen a closed issue, in the upper-right corner, select **Issue actions** (**{ellipsis_v}**) and then **Reopen issue**.
 A reopened issue is no different from any other open issue.

-You can also use the `/reopen` [quick action](../quick_actions.md) in a comment or description.

 ### Closing issues automatically